What is eDiscovery?

 However, eDiscovery solutions that only focus on metadata may not be sufficient for robust eDiscovery compliance.

 Yes!
-Metallic Endpoint Backup & Recovery and Metallic Backup for Microsoft 365 offer advanced data management capabilities that make O365 eDiscovery and Endpoint eDiscovery nearly effortless.
+Commvault Endpoint Backup & Recovery and Microsoft 365 Backup offer advanced data management capabilities that make O365 eDiscovery and Endpoint eDiscovery nearly effortless.
 It provides a single interface to identify, categorize, and securely preserve data across both environments.

 Be Ready with eDiscovery & Compliance